 She goes on to explain that differentiating between work clothes and weekend clothes could be as simple as wearing a dressier shirt while working or accessorizing your outfit.
 In other words, while you may just be working from the couch in your living room, taking time to style your hair and or put on shoes may help you get more done.

 On the flip side, differentiating between types of clothes could also help you put work away more easily.
-Psychologist Dr. Jennifer Baumgartner explained:
+Businessman and author Mason Donovan explains:

 2. Eat Smart